emicklei/melrose/README.md

 Variable names must start with a non-digit character and can zero or more characters in `a-z A-Z _ 0-9`.
 An assigment `=` is used to create a Variable.
+To delete a variable, assign it to the special value `nil`.

 ### composition functions